aimericsr/axum-demo/README.md

-# AwesomeApp rust-web-app

-## Web API to demonstrate axum-web capabilities
+# Web API to demonstrate axum-web capabilities

 The internal logic is intentionally keep simple.
 This allow to focus on the overwall logic of the Axum framework, it's observability and the deployment part.